Hydration Calculator Guide: Water, Electrolytes, Safety & Routine Tips

 | Evening | Avoid very large drinks right before bed | May reduce nighttime bathroom trips |

 Electrolytes are minerals that help regulate fluid balance, nerve signaling, and muscle function.
-They matter most when sweat losses are higher.
+They matter most when sweat losses are higher or when illness causes fluid loss.

 Sodium